Peter42306/TrucksWeighingWebApp/README.md

 ## Project status

-This is a live, deployed, and actively used application, built to solve real operational problems in cargo weight control.
+This is a live, deployed, and actively used application, built as practical tool for the cargo surveyors and tally teams.